 Setting up FTP

 Now I needed to get my Umbraco files uploaded to somee.com.
-Somee.com uses a Doka management panel rather than cpanel used by other hosting providers.
-But the functionality what I needed is there and that's what matters.
+Somee.com uses a Doka management panel rather than Cpanel used by other hosting providers.
+But the functionality that I needed is there and that's what matters.
 In the Doka panel, under websites, your website is listed and clicking on that will reveal your FTP connection details.

 Uploading the Umbraco Files